klemenkenda/o-gpsy/README.md

 ### Plan for o-gpsy [ PHASE 2 / upgrade ]

 * Provide administration interface for users/clubs
+   * Add specialized interfaces
+      * Add/edit/delete runners to the competition
+      * Add/edit new competition
+      * Add/edit new map
    * Export GPX for each runner (and for whole training)
    * Add course editor (idea is to have one map in the system; just add controls for trainings)
    * Provide user interface to fit the map to the basemap (like Routegadget)